Duopoly (broadcasting): Previous examples

 Unlike the situation in smaller markets, this type of "consolidation" twinstick had been increasingly common up to the late 2000s, concurrently with the rise of secondary television systems (such as CH/E! and A-Channel) launched by their parent companies to complement their primary networks or systems (such as Global and Citytv).
 This trend was partially reversed in 2009 with the demise of E! and the subsequent dissolution of the Global/E! twinsticks.

+In Lloydminster, Stingray Radio ran CITL and CKSA as a CTV/Citytv twinstick; the stations shut down in 2025.

 Multiple languages

 In many major markets, the Canadian Broadcasting Corporation operates both CBC Television (English) and Ici Radio-Canada Télé (French) stations, as listed below.
 Prior to the CBC decommissioning all of its television rebroadcasters in 2012, both networks were available over-the-air in numerous other markets not listed below, but one or both of the transmitters was a rebroadcaster of a station originating in a different city; these were not usually considered true twinsticks.
 Nevertheless, both networks continue to be available as part of the basic programming tier on all cable and satellite providers nationwide.